 Proper Maintenance of Recurve Bow

-Did you know, best quality recurve bows can be used throughout life!!! if it is appropriately maintained.
+Did you know, the best quality recurve bows can be used throughout life!!! if it is appropriately maintained.
 Similarly, It’s not going to be worth much in a year or two unless you take care of it.
 So, if you want to achieve the best of your recurve, then you must maintain it properly.
 And today, I’m going to share with you some tips on recurve bow maintenance.
 If you are a beginner recurve archer or hunter, it’ll be helpful for you.

 From the primitive era, people started using the bow for hunting and combat.
 Although, in today’s world, archery is being studied as a sport.
-Also, many people use a bow for hunting—no matter what type of use, lifetime and performance of a bow depends on its maintenance.
+Also, many people use a bow for hunting—no matter what type of use, the lifetime and performance of a bow depends on its maintenance.

 Today I will show you to do this difficult task easily.
 In truth, to keep your recurve bow healthy you have to go in a stape by stape manner.
 For example, inspection before shooting, stringing/unstringing, when should replace your recurve string, how to handle it, bow tuning, storing a recurve bow, etc.